adonai-reigns/bible/README.md

 **Why the *Lexham English* Bible?**

 1. It has a [license](https://lexhamenglishbible.com/license/) that is designed to support and sustain the freedom to use the translation, and to protect it from competing interests.
-Other translations have precisely the opposite spirit.
+Other translations do precisely the opposite.

 2. Upon initial checks, it seems to belong to a very rare and precious set of translations that have escaped the corrupting influences of certain doctrinal heresies, that tend to inspire wild distortions to the message.